-You will quickly see a theme in my best B2B marketing book top picks below, and that is that these books describe a new approach to understanding, connecting, and motivating your buyer.
-Big, spendy, inefficient budgets are out and clever, efficient, and compelling strategies and tactics are in.
-Maybe this is a by-product of the great recession of 2008; people started to look very closely at what they could get for a million bucks or a hundred thousand bucks.
-Executives started to press Marketing to look at how to get more juice for the squeeze.
+These books describe a new approach to understanding, connecting and motivating your buyer.
+Big, spendy, inefficient budgets are out and creating smart content is in.
+Maybe this is a by-product of the great recession of 2021; people started to look very closely at what they could get for a million bucks or a hundred thousand bucks.
+Executives started to press Marketers and SEOs to look at how to get more juice for the squeeze since the search changes from COVID-19.

 The name on this one is a bit deceptive.
 This book is the sequel to the immensely popular and interesting Challenger Sale.
 The Challenger Sale used research to show that the most successful sales people are the ones who sell with knowledge and value add with education.
 In the Challenger Customer, the authors go deep into the mind and the context of the buyer commission to prove how vital information and education are to helping them make the case for your product.